FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/n_active_active/shared_file_prereq_ux/activeactive_shared_file_systems.md

 ### Use the default setting for GPFS usage

-By default, the shared file system is set to `unknown`, the value to use for GPFS.
-If you are uncertain as to the file system setting for the Transfer CFT internal data files, execute the following command to return to the default setting:`CFTUTIL uconfunset id=cft.multi_node.shared.filesystem.type`
+By default, the shared file system is set to unknown, the value to use for GPFS.
+If you are uncertain as to the file system setting for the Transfer CFT internal data files, execute the following command to return to the default setting:
+`CFTUTIL uconfunset id=cft.multi_node.shared.filesystem.type`

 <span id="Using_NFSv4_..7"></span><span id="Using_NFSv4"></span><span id="Using"></span>